Recommended Reading

 CPRT Treatment Manual (1st ed.)

-Comprehensive treatment manual for professionals who wish to train parents to become therapeutic agents for their own children as Dr. Landreth did for *coauthor Sandra Blackard, founder of Language of Listening®.
-Includes 10-session CPRT outline, parent handouts, etc.
+This 1st ed. treatment manual is the 2006 companion to CPRT textbook.
+CPRT Treatment Manual is a comprehensive instructional manual for professionals who wish to train parents to become therapeutic agents for their own children as Dr. Landreth did for coauthors Dr. Theresa Kellam and Sandra Blackard.
+It includes 10-session CPRT outline, parent handouts, etc.

 My Mommy's on a Business Trip